olvaffe/olv-notes/linux/kernel/trace.md

   - `CONFIG_DYNAMIC_FTRACE` dynamically patches the call to `mcount`
   - `CONFIG_FTRACE_SYSCALLS` eanbles syscall tracing (unrelated to function tracer)
+  - `CONFIG_ENABLE_DEFAULT_TRACERS` enables the default tracers
+    - this enables sched events and tracepoints
+    - any other tracer enables them too
+    - this exsits such that, if no real tracer is enabled, this can at least enable sched and tracepoints
 - `start_kernel` calls
   - `ftrace_init` patches `mcount` calls to nop
     - `ftrace_update_code` is called on each call and `ftrace_init_nop` does